 Get your child something to wear.
 It doesn’t have to be socks and shirts, it can be something special and/or to accessorise!

-All you have to do is think outside the box, and the options open up!
+All you have to do is to be creative, and the options open up!

 - Shoes that they have been wanting for ages